ismail-yilmaz/upp-components/README.md

 ## Version

 `upp-components` loosely follows the release cycles of Ultimate++.
-However, it does not have releases but only tags.
-It is tagged twice a year, marking a milestone.
+Releases are tagged twice a year.
 Currently it is tagged as `2020.2`

 ## License